 The Dual AM Degree in Statistics is offered only to students enrolled in a Ph.D. program at Penn.
 Students pursuing more than one research master’s degree en route to their Ph.D. should note: While some courses can count towards both a PhD and research master’s degree, no courses can count towards three or more degree programs at Penn.
-Penn Law, Medicine, Dental, or Vet school students will not be permitted to enroll in the program.
-Please see additional information and required forms here: Dual Masters Degree in Statistics 2021-2022.
+Penn Law, Medicine (Professional), Dental, or Vet school students will not be permitted to enroll in the program.
+The Master’s degree cannot be granted after the PhD is awarded.